Pre-eclampsia and premature birth

 Sometimes other organs, such as the liver or kidneys can become affected and there can be problems with blood clotting.
 It can cause problems with the baby’s growth (intrauterine growth restriction/fetal growth restriction).

 Pre-eclampsia literally means 'before eclampsia' as it can potentially progress to a more dangerous condition known as eclampsia.
 Eclampsia can cause fits or convulsions.
 In severe cases, eclampsia can sometimes cause the death of the mother or the baby.
 Therefore, it is important to spot the problem early and manage it safely.

-Pre-eclampsia is thought to affect between two and eight in 100 women.
+Pre-eclampsia is thought to affect between two to eight in 100 women.
 In most of these cases, it will be a mild case and may have no effect on pregnancy.

 Signs and symptoms of pre-eclampsia